ashley-cai/java-minesweeper/README.md

-# java-minesweeper
+# Java Minesweeker
-A little Java Minesweeper!
+A little game of Minesweeper!
 Press the smiley face when you want to restart. :)